 Sweet Sixteen Apple Tree Overview

-The sweet sixteen apple tree produces fruit with a McIntosh style texture and flavor that is very unique in its combination of sweetness and slightly anise-like flavor.
-While it may seem too sweet to some, others notice the vanilla, spice, and bourbon flavors.
-In addition to eating it fresh, you will have to try it next time you cook cider, pies, applesauce, and butter.
+The Sweet Sixteen (or Sweet 16) apple tree is a truly unique apple tree that is not only cold hardy (zone 3b) but also produces fruit with a McIntosh style texture and flavor that is sweet, vanilla, and cherry flavors.
+While it may seem too sweet to some, others notice the anise-like, spicy, and bourbon flavors.
+In addition to eating it fresh, you will have to try it next time you make cider, pies, applesauce, and butter.
 W.H.
 Alderman started to developed this beautiful tree in 1937 at the University of Minnesota, the place which also produced beloved apples like Honeycrisp and Haralson.
-In fact he crossed, MN 447, known as Frostbite and which gives Sweet Sixteen its predominant flavor, with Northern Spy.
+In fact he crossed, MN 447, known as Frostbite which gives Sweet Sixteen its predominant flavor, with Northern Spy.
 Much later, in 1977, they introduced this special tree.

 If you would like an apple tree that is easy to grow as well as beautiful, then Sweet Sixteen apple tree is for you.
 Not only is this apple tree resistant to scab and fire blight (and somewhat susceptible to apple rust and powdery mildew) but it also produces beautiful and sweet-smelling blossoms in the spring.
 If you use a horticultural dormant spray in the wintertime, you won’t have many issues when the pests and diseases come around.
 Additionally, it can provide a uniquely shaped presence to your garden or landscape.
 Your apples will be ready in mid-late summer and you can start making some delicious pies with them then!